briantruan/barthybot/README.md

 ### Latest update: v1.1

-- Enhanced switch uses Java 17 syntax
+- Remove switch in favor of persistence (json)

 ### What is barthybot?